 Beyond reviewing the Agreement, the HMRC may look for legitimacy in other ways.
 Running a business can’t be an invisible practice.
 If the business is trading, it has an obvious footprint and so it should be easy for contractors to evidence that their companies are genuine trading entities.
 They should have the usual trappings of any business such as the insurances, VAT registration, business cards, website and other marketing elements.

-Peace of mind when you choose Xperian for contract staff
+Peace of mind when you work with Xperian

-Our contracts have been successfully reviewed for IR35 compliance by contract and employer legal representatives.
+Our contracts have been successfully reviewed for IR35 compliance by the legal representatives of both contractors and employers.